conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 compiler to the ``/usr/local`` directory.
 However, the ``libstdc++`` library was extracted from the GCC 10 image.
 This is a necessity of the possible configurations supported by Conan.

-Besides that, Clang requires some interesting CMake definitions:
+In addition Clang requires some interesting CMake definitions:
 * LLVM_ENABLE_PROJECTS: Only enable what we want, otherwise we will have tons of binaries and hours of build
 * LLVM_USE_LINKER: We enforce LLVM linker (lld).
 It's faster than GNU ld and reduces the total building time